JanekGalinski/junior-frontend-recruitment-task/README.md

 ## About

 This is my website that shows top artists in the world and in Poland.
 It is build using React and also Axios.
-You can check it by downloading it and running "yarn start".
+You can check it by downloading it and running first "npm install" and then "yarn start", like any React app.

 ## Available Scripts